 IPTV is a technology for watching television using Internet Protocol over LAN or the Internet, instead of watching TV over cable or satellite.
 IPTV has an advantage over downloaded media in that it can stream directly from the source, in smaller chunks of data.
 This effect is known as streaming media.

-Is OTT better than IPTV?
-What is the difference?
+Is OTT Better than IPTV?
+What is the Difference?

 Even though both OTT and IPTV use the internet to deliver streaming content, OTT streaming is provided through open unmanaged internet whereas IPTV uses a dedicated, managed network or infrastructure provided by the operator.
 With services like Netflix, Hulu, YouTube and others, OTT has been gaining increasing popularity in the last few years.